susansys/runningman.github.io/README.md

 <h3> Technology and service </h3>

-Express, Node.js, JSON, Jade, JavaScript, AngularJS, HTML, CSS
+Express, Node.js, JSON, Jade, JavaScript, AngularJS, HTML, CSS (also use Karma to test)